 On a walk we pass a group of young people dressed in the 90s style kids are into at the moment: puffy coats, baggy jumpers, jeans cut off above the ankles, white socks and copies of trainers I recognize from my youth.
 A couple of the boys even have floppy hair parted in the middle.
 One of them looks eerily like a friend I had in Canada.
 There’s a woman with them talking about wildlife management: must be a biology daytrip.
 It’s strange to see millennials imitating the way we dressed while wearing Bluetooth headphones around their necks and taking pictures with their mobiles.

 It’s not a great style to copy is it really, I say to S. when we’re back home.
 But we GenXers didn’t have much to work with.
 The idealism of the 60s, the rockstar fantasies of the 70s, the balls-out tackiness of the 80s were being recycled in various ways, but many of us didn’t really believe in it – it didn’t feel true for us.
 We were starting to see through how the society of the baby boomers worked.
-We were a small generation up against a mass of self-centred people busy shoring up their social capital.
+We were a small generation up against a mass of self-centred people busy shoring up their social capital at the expense of the rest of the world.
 We instinctively felt we were fucked, so we withdrew and became self-centred in our own ways while the boomer generation passed over or assimilated us.
 We became apathetic.
 For the committed slackers ‘Generation X’ itself was a lame corporate label.
 Yet it was appropriate for a crossed-out generation.
 It meant: ignore us, we don’t care – at least until we’re absolutely forced to conform.
 We were hard to market to: what do you sell to people like that except Nirvana CDs?

 And yet I watched former classmates become bankers, marketers, programmers, tech developers, and get busy helping the boomers continue what they started.
 No wonder many of our successors, the millennials, seem so flighty, so prone to fads, branding and burnout.